-The Center for Drug Discovery was established to provide a strong multidisciplinary approach to research involving faculty members in the Department of Pharmaceutics in the College of Pharmacy, the Division of Endocrinology and Metabolism and the Division of Infectious Disease in the Department of Medicine, College of Medicine, and the VA Hospital at the University of Florida in Gainesville.
+The Center for Natural Products, Drug Discovery and Development (CNPD3) was established to provide a strong multidisciplinary approach to research involving faculty members in the Department of Pharmaceutics in the College of Pharmacy, the Division of Endocrinology and Metabolism and the Division of Infectious Disease in the Department of Medicine, College of Medicine, and the VA Hospital at the University of Florida in Gainesville.

 Drug interactions can be a confusing topic.
 The Center for Drug Interaction Research and Education, led by the University of Florida, was established in the spring of 2003 to help identify and analyze possible food- and dietary supplement-drug interactions and provide clarification on any resulting effects.

 The Center for Integrative Cardiovascular and Metabolic Disease was created in 1992 by the UFL Board of Regents and Dr. Chris Wilcox.
 Dr. Wilcox, then Division Chief of Nephrology at the VAMC, was the first Director.
 When Dr. Wilcox left in 1995 Dr. Ian Phillips took over until he left the University of Florida in 2002 and in July 2004, Dr. Chris Baylis was recruited as Center Director.